MIMIC: Masked Image Modeling with Image Correspondences: Related work

-Some objectives are specifically designed to incentivize denser representations~\cite{bardes2022vicregl}.
-PixPro~\cite{xie2021propagate} and DenseCL~\cite{wang2021dense} use pixel-level contrastive losses; DetCon~\cite{henaff2021efficient} uses contrastive detections to encourage object-level representations; InsLoc~\cite{yang2021instance} uses instance localization; LOCA~\cite{caron2022location} learns by predicting the patch positions of the query view in the reference view; CP2~\cite{wang2022cp} distinguishes between foreground and background; ReSim~\cite{xiao2021region} learns representations by maximizing the similarity between the two sub-regions from the two augmented views.
-Most of these approaches however are primarily pretrained on object-centric datasets, such as ImageNet-1K~\cite{deng2009imagenet}.
-Moreover, dense prediction tasks are usually used in applications such as indoor navigation and autonomous driving, which feature indoor and outdoor scenes; object-centric representations typically do not perform well.
+In this section, we discuss masked image modeling - a promising paradigm for self-supervised dense representation learning at scale and data curation methods for large-scale visual learning.

-\textbf{Masked image modeling.} Amongst masked image modeling, BEiT~\cite{bao2021beit} proposes the pretext task of recovering the visual tokens from a corrupted image, MAE~\cite{he2022masked} learns by masking patches of an image and inpainting the masked patches; MultiMAE extends MAE to a multi-task formulation~\cite{bachmann2022multimae}.
-Their approach uses pseudo labels extracted using supervised models such as DPT~\cite{ranftl2021vision} pre-trained on Omnidata~\cite{eftekhar2021omnidata} for depth and Mask2Former~\cite{cheng2022masked} on the MSCOCO~\cite{lin2014microsoft} for semantic segmentation; hence, MultiMAE is not fully self-supervised.
-CroCo~\cite{weinzaepfel2022croco} uses cross-view completion and ingests multi-view images.
-Their data curation method, though, uses 3D metadata and meshes of synthetic 3D environments; their data is also not publicly available.
-By contrast, \method\ neither needs any pseudo labels extracted using supervised methods nor it needs any 3D meshes, point clouds or camera parameters for dataset curation.
+\textbf{Masked image modeling.} Amongst masked image modeling, BEiT~\citep{bao2021beit} proposes the pre-training task of recovering the visual tokens from a corrupted image, MAE~\citep{he2022masked} learns by masking patches of an image and inpainting the masked patches; MultiMAE extends MAE to a multi-task formulation~\citep{bachmann2022multimae}.
+Their approach uses pseudo-labels-- hence, MultiMAE is not fully self-supervised.
+CroCo~\citep{weinzaepfel2022croco} uses cross-view completion and ingests multi-view images.
+Their data curation method, though, uses 3D metadata and meshes of synthetic 3D environments; their dataset is also not publicly available.
+By contrast, \method\ neither needs any pseudo labels extracted using supervised methods nor it needs any 3D meshes, point clouds, or camera parameters for dataset curation.

-\textbf{Downstream task.} Several pretext task methods have improved downstream performances on semantic segmentation, depth estimation, and other dense prediction tasks that require reasoning about the 3D structure.
-Showing improvements for semantic segmentation, CP2~\cite{wang2022cp} copy pastes the foreground of an image onto two different backgrounds and learns representations by distinguishing the foreground and the background of the reference image; LOCA~\cite{caron2022location} learns by predicting the patch positions of the query view in the reference view.
-To improve object detection, DetCo~\cite{Xie_2021_ICCV}\ learns high-quality representations for object detection via multi-level supervision and contrastive learning between the image and the local patches; InsLoc~\cite{yang2021instance} learns by predicting the instance category of the images composed of a foreground image pasted on a different background.
-To improve depth prediction, CroCo~\cite{weinzaepfel2022croco} proposes cross-view completion.